 At the conclusion of Sheridan’s Valley Campaign, Crook’s army went into winter quarters near Cumberland, Maryland.
 There, Rebel partisans captured Crook as he slept on the night of February 21, 1865.
 The Confederates imprisoned Crook at Libby Prison in Richmond, Virginia, for one month until releasing him as part of a prisoner exchange on March 20.
 After his release, Crook commanded a cavalry division in the Army of the Potomac during the Appomattox Campaign.

-Following the end of the Civil War, Crook married Mary Tapscott Daily on August 22, 1865, in Allegheny County, Maryland.
-When the volunteer army disbanded, Crook received a brevet promotion to major general in the regular army, but reverted to his formal rank of lieutenant colonel and he returned to the Pacific Northwest.
+Following the Civil War, Crook married Mary Tapscott Daily on August 22, 1865, in Allegheny County, Maryland.
+When the volunteer army disbanded, Crook received a brevet promotion to major general in the regular army but reverted to his formal rank of lieutenant colonel and he returned to the Pacific Northwest.

 Crook returned to command of the Department of the Platte from 1886 to 1888.
 In 1888, the army promoted him to major general and appointed him to head the Division of the Missouri (formerly the Department of the West) headquartered in Chicago.
 Crook died suddenly from a heart attack in Chicago on March 20, 1890.
 Initially, Crook was buried in Oakland, Maryland.
 On November 11, 1898, his body was re-interred at Arlington National Cemetery.